zessycne/BTL_AI/ThuyetTrinh/checklist_thuyet_trinh.md

 ### **🎪 Technical Confidence**
 - [ ] You built this system from scratch
+- [ ] You optimized the code effectively
 - [ ] You understand every component
 - [ ] You can explain any part in detail
 - [ ] You have working code to prove it